When is New Student Orientation and when do classes start?

 What is Fusion?

 Fusion begins with a get-acquainted party and continues at a weekend retreat.
-Required of all first-time freshmen age 19 or younger, this weekend retreat is filled with worship, friendship, and fun in the beautiful redwoods of Northern California.
-Be sure to only bring casual clothing for two days, a warm jacket or sweater, comfortable closed-toe shoes for hiking, a flashlight, a sleeping bag for cool nights, pillow, personal care items, toiletries, a towel, bathing suit, sunscreen, mosquito repellent, a Bible, notebook of paper, a pen, and an adventurous spirit!
+Required of all first-time freshmen age 19 or younger, this retreat is filled with worship, friendship, and fun in the beautiful redwoods of Northern California.
+Be sure to bring only casual clothing: a warm jacket or sweater, comfortable closed-toe shoes for hiking, a flashlight, a sleeping bag for cool nights, pillow, personal care items, toiletries, a towel, bathing suit, sunscreen, mosquito repellent, a Bible, notebook of paper, a pen, and an adventurous spirit!
 The camp we are going to has a skate park, Ropes Course (with 400-foot zip line), climbing wall, volleyball court, ping pong, swimming pool, outdoor basketball court, soccer and baseball field.
-Buses will leave campus on Friday, September 21, at 1:30 p.m. and will return to campus on Sunday, September 23, 2012, at 12 noon.
+Buses leave campus on Friday, September 20, at 1:30 p.m.

 *A $120 retreat fee will be applied to your student account, even if you do not attend the retreat.